learn-co-curriculum/dsc-tuning-decision-trees/README.md

 ### Are there more such hyperparameters ?

 In addition of above, Scikit Learn offers a number of other parameters for further fine tuning the learning process.
 [Consult the official doc](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) to look at these parameters in detail.
 The parameters mentioned here are directly related to the complexity which may arise in decision trees and are normally tuned when growing trees.
-We shall shortly see this in action with a real dataset.
+We'll shortly see this in action with a real dataset.

 ## Additional Resources
 - [Overview of Hyperparameter Tuning ](https://cloud.google.com/ml-engine/docs/tensorflow/hyperparameter-tuning-overview)